lorenzovngl/android-apps-booster/README.md

 This is a repository that aims to help new open source Android apps to emerge.

 In my experience, it is very difficult to promote your project if you don't have a good following on social networks.
 Google Play Store and GitHub have trending pages, but, obviously, these pages contains only apps with thousands of downloads.
-The only way to discover new projects is to look at [recently updated repository in Android topic on GitHub](https://github.com/topics/android?o=desc&s=updated)
+The only way to discover new projects is to look at [recently updated repositories in Android topic on GitHub](https://github.com/topics/android?o=desc&s=updated)

 With Android Apps Booster, I would like to help small apps get users and get better known, because I think it's bad that great projects got stuck because they struggle to get visibility.